gauravsh0812/image2mathml_data_creation/README.md

         im2data
             images_processed (saved as images)
-            image_tensors (will be created when preprocess the data) original_mml/latex.lst
+            image_tensors (will be created when preprocess the data while running model) original_mml/latex.lst ( no need to be there!!) mml/latex.lst
-            mml/latex.lst